• Home

 FAQ about the study's design

-What is the Tick Project?
+What WAs the Tick Project?

-Who is conducting the research?
+Who CONDUCTED the research?

-The project is led by Cary Institute disease ecologist Dr. Richard Ostfeld and Bard College biologist Dr. Felicia Keesing, in partnership with the US Centers for Disease Control and Prevention, the New York State Department of Health, and the Dutchess County Department of Behavioral and Community Health.
+The project was led by Cary Institute disease ecologist Dr. Richard Ostfeld and Bard College biologist Dr. Felicia Keesing, in partnership with the US Centers for Disease Control and Prevention, the New York State Department of Health, and the Dutchess County Department of Behavioral and Community Health.

-Where IS the study takING place?
+Where DID the study takE place?

 How were the study sites chosen?